Common Vestibular Disorders

 Many of the symptoms experienced with these vestibular disorders could be due to a poorly functioning visual system, particularly the level at which the visual system and brain communicate with each other.
 Neuro-optometric rehabilitation therapy develops and improves communication between the eyes and brain, reducing symptoms of vestibular disorders.

 Since maintaining balance and equilibrium depends on the level at which the vestibular system and visual system function as a team, repairing any dysfunction of the visual pathways can help the brain smoothly and efficiently process incoming visual information and integrate it appropriately.

 Furthermore, many patients with vestibular disorders complain of visual symptoms like double vision or difficulty focusing, which can then trigger or exacerbate their vestibular symptoms.

 A neuro-optometrist can create a customized program to significantly improve the functioning of the visual system, thereby reducing the amount of dizziness, disorientation and vertigo a person may experience.

 Neuro-optometric rehabilitation therapy involves the use of visual exercises that focus on strengthening the eye-brain connection.
 Specialized prisms and lenses may be used as well.

 A multidisciplinary approach to treating vestibular disorders will bring about the optimum results.
 Vestibular therapy, neuro-optometric rehabilitation therapy, physical therapy and occupational therapy may all be beneficial for optimal healing.

-Begin your journey towards a better quality of life by calling The Niagra Vision Therapy Centre at Dr. Hopkins & Associates to schedule your functional visual evaluation today.The Niagra Vision Therapy Centre at Dr. Hopkins & Associates serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , St. Catharine and throughout Ontario.
+Begin your journey towards a better quality of life by calling Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry to schedule your functional visual evaluation today.Our practice serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharines, Ontario and surrounding communities.